gfhd0054/XD_hifi_proto/UserTest.md

 ## :memo: Usability lessons

 #### :heavy_minus_sign: Match the real world
 1. Certain highlights are likely to be the highlight of both teams.
-(S)
+(S) (Medium)
-2. Tried to send message with pressing “enter” (C)
+2. Tried to send message with pressing “enter” (C) (Medium)
 3. **Expect league ranking on the main page.
 (S, C) (High)**
 4. Use some metaphor of LOL game client, to send invitation.
-(H)
+(H) (Low)

 #### :heavy_minus_sign: User control & freedom
 1. **It would be nice to have a button that can be submitted immediately (S) (High)**
 2. Making new timestamp by user seems less intuitive.
 Offering candidate of timestamp from the website seems better.
-(C)
+(C) (Low)
 3. Expect the timestamp go back to smaller shape after clicking it.
-(C)
+(C) (Low)

 #### :heavy_minus_sign: Aesthetic design
-1. Unnatural main page blocks (S)
+1. Unnatural main page blocks (S) (Medium)
 2. feel uncomfortable with position of private room.
-(C)
+(C) (Medium)
-3. Expect friend list appears on the main page, and also the first entrance to private room.
-(H)

 #### :heavy_minus_sign: Visibility
-1. Cannot notice it is timestamp at first.(H)
+1. Cannot notice it is timestamp at first.(H) (Medium)
 2. Expect pop-up quiz to be located in top or bottom of screen to less bother watching game.
-(C)
+(C) (Medium)
-3. clicking “like” seems little narrow (C)
+3. clicking “like” seems little narrow (C) (Medium)
 4. Expect friend invitation feature to be more visible.
-(S)
+(S) (Medium)
 5. Looked for both date and D-day display for upcoming schedule, and both result and date showing for past games.
-(S)
+(S) (Medium)
+6. Expect friend list appears on the main page, and also the first entrance to private room.
+(H) (Medium)

 #### :heavy_minus_sign: Visibility of system status
 1. Expect other users’ voting status.
-(S)
+(S) (Low)
 2. Expect in-game screenshot to be the thumbnails of private room.
-(S)
+(S) (Medium)
 3. The function of viewing past quizzes or voting results.
-(S)
+(S) (Low)

 #### :heavy_minus_sign: Other things
 1. **Error Prevention** : **Cannot deactivate already invited friends.
 (H) (High)**